-Construction update as of 4/20/18: Utility relocations started in advance of the project and are on-going.
-Irrigation work is complete.
+Construction update as of 6/15/18: Utility relocations started in advance of construction and are on-going.
 Traffic was shifted to the south side of the roadway on the night of March 28th.
 At that time, left turns from State Street were eliminated.
 (Note that left turns onto State Street are still allowed.)
-Crews began work on the north side of State Street on March 29th.
-Work includes excavation, pipe installation, and utility relocation.

 While obstructions are being removed pedestrian traffic will shift from the south side of State St. to the north side.
 Detour routes will be signed and will be at Willow Ln. and State St. (west side) and at Idaho Transportation Department (ITD) (east side).
 Also, the High-Intensity Activated crosswalk Beacon (HAWK or a Pedestrian Hybrid Beacon) located to the west of the State/VMP/36th intersection (just past Arthur St.) will be removed to provide space for the temporary paving needed for construction.
 This signal will remain down for the duration of the project (February to October).